 Nikki Hamilton advises on automating this entire process of managing tasks:

 “If there are tasks that need to be repeated over and over, create templates to take the thinking and emotion out of them.
 This could be as simple as drafting up a checklist to work through each time or using scheduling software to automate the workflows.”

 To actually see how you’re progressing, you’ll want to monitor how you spend your time.
 Clock in your tasks to see how your efforts add up and whether or not the time was spent according to your priorities.
-If turning the timer on and off seems too much of a routine activity to you, switch to an automatic time tracking tool like PaymoPlus.
-The tool records everything you do on a computer [including idle time] so you can see exactly what your top distractions were and stay away from those apps or websites in the future.
+If turning the timer on and off seems too much of a routine activity to you, switch to a top time tracking tool like the online timekeeping system for the project tracking.
+PaymoPlus records everything you do on a computer [including idle time] so you can see exactly what your top distractions were and stay away from those apps or websites in the future.

 Time tracking with Paymo